aptarmy/laravel-docker-starter/README.md

 # Laravel Docker Starter
-The old way to develop a Laravel app is kind of intermediating, where you need to install VirtualBox and Vagrant, and then import Homestead.
-That way also consumes so much computer resources and is considered to be heavy and slow.
+The old way of developing a Laravel app is kind of intermediating, where you need to install VirtualBox and Vagrant, and then import Homestead.
+Not only that it consumes so much computer resources, but it's also considered to be heavy and slow.
 Now, Docker is the new standard which is much more lightweight, easy-to-work-with, and faster.

 ## Get Started
 There are easy steps that let you laverage the power of Docker